A topic from the subject of Biochemistry in Chemistry.

 Conclusion

 Detoxification is a crucial process that protects the body from harmful toxins.
-Key mechanisms include phase I and II reactions, excretion, and the involvement of various organs.
-Understanding detoxification is essential for maintaining overall health and reducing the risks associated with toxin exposure.
+Key mechanisms include phase I and II reactions, and the coordinated action of various organs like the liver, kidneys, lungs, and skin.
+Understanding these processes is essential for maintaining overall health and reducing the risks associated with toxin exposure.
+A healthy lifestyle, balanced diet, and avoidance of excessive toxin exposure contribute significantly to efficient detoxification.

 Detoxification: Biochemical Mechanisms